zhaoyao91/js-type-language/README.md

 of tools to translate your code before writing.

 [JSDoc](http://usejsdoc.org/) seems match the initial requirement, but it is really a big monster with too many knifes and forks to fulfill my little wish.
+It also failed to provide ability to define custom function type.

 So, I create this repo, wish to create something clear, simple and easy while enough to express what js code failed to say, either in comments or documents.